Frequently Asked Questions

 Activities of daily living are the things that people do every day without thinking about them until something gets in the way.
 In many cases this is an injury or illness that suddenly makes simple tasks, like showering, walking or eating, a challenge.
-Our caregivers can assist with getting dressed, running errands, cooking, and many other activities that help your life run smoothly.
+Your caregivers can assist with getting dressed, running errands, cooking, and many other activities that help your life run smoothly.

 8. Will the caregiver clean my house?

-Our caregivers provide light housekeeping.
+Your caregivers provide light housekeeping.
 This is generally understood to mean vacuuming, dusting, tidying up the house, and laundry.
 We tell people that most caregivers are not going to be scrubbing your toilet or engage in any cleaning requiring specialized supplies or heavy lifting.
-If you need cleaning the best option is to discuss your wishes with the caregiver and see what arrangements you can make.
+If you need cleaning the best option is to discuss your wishes directly with the caregiver and see what arrangements you can make.

 9. Do I have to sign a contract?

 Yes, however we understand that people’s needs change.
 For this reason we have no contract with a weekly minimum number of hours or a commitment to weeks or months of service.

 10. Can I get help only a few hours a week or a few times a month?

 Yes, we provide referrals to caregivers that can provide one hour to twenty-four hour care with no minimums or commitments.
 You could do one hour once a year if that is all you need.